bora3684/bora3684/README.md

 # Hi, I’m Bora! . ݁₊ ⊹ . ݁˖ . ݁

 I’m a Georgia Tech student studying Business + Computer Science and an aspiring Product Manager.
+I've previously worked in product, analytics, and operations at Cloudflare & Amazon!

 Things I'm Up to:
 1. Currently building projects to familiarize myself with AI and developer tools!
 2. Learning Mandarin Chinese
-3. Previously worked in product, analytics, and operations at Cloudflare & Amazon

 ### A few fun facts
 - I studied abroad in Berlin